wachin/adb-send-files/README.md

     main-run-script.sh

-and open it with bash
+and open it with bash, if bash not appear you need to write that in the options:

+Right clic in the script /  Properties / Open with / othe application / Use personalized order /

+in that write:

+bash

+Apply

-A Linux File manager configured to open scripts .sh
+The Linux File manager need to be configured to open scripts .sh

- In other Linux File Manager like Dolphin you give one clic and ENTER and propt if you want to execute, the same is for Caja, Nemo File Manager, and search how to do with others
+ In other Linux File Manager like Dolphin you hit ENTER and propt if you want to execute, the same is for Caja, Nemo File Manager, and search how to do with others

-now

-Then from clex select and ENTER in the script:

-    adb-devices.sh

-This script execute adb devices to enable connection betwen Linux and Android

-Then you can send or receive files with one of the scripts:

-    adb-pull-from-Android-to-Linux.sh

-    adb-push-from-Linux-to-Android.sh

-# Use clex filemanager to manage micro SD
-You can send or receive files from micro SD with one of the scripts:

-    adb-pull-from-AndroidSD-to-Linux.sh

-    adb-push-from-Linux-to-AndroidSD.sh

 # Clex tutorials